NMOS Transistors and PMOS Transistors Explained

 Frequently Asked Questions

-An NMOS (negative-MOS) transistor is a transistor with a metal-oxide semiconductor (MOS) structure, where n-type material is used for the source and the drain terminals and p-type material is used for the substrate.
-An NMOS transistor forms a closed circuit when it receives a non-negligible voltage, and an open circuit when it receives a voltage around 0 volts.
+An NMOS (n-type MOS) transistor is a transistor with a metal-oxide semiconductor (MOS) structure, where n-type material is used for the source and the drain terminals and p-type material is used for the substrate.

 NMOS transistors have n-type (electron-based) source and drain terminals and a p-type substrate, while PMOS transistors have p-type (hole-based) source and drain terminals and an n-type substrate.
 NMOS transistors turn on with a high gate voltage, and PMOS transistors turn on with a low gate voltage.